bruhmomen69/BetterAnticheat/ReadMe.md

 **BEFORE INSTALLING, PLEASE READ:**

+At this point, BetterAnticheat is in an early developmental state.
+It is not confirmed to be stable and should be used with caution.

 BetterAnticheat is an auxiliary anticheat.
 BetterAnticheat does not aim to and will not catch cheats like flight, speed, reach, etc. BetterAnticheat exists to catch more niche cheats that many anticheats do not catch on their own, meaning it should be run alongside another anticheat.